Skip to content

 level-limits Level Quota Limits

-Each level includes the following configurations:
+Each level includes the following configuration:

 • max-resources: Maximum resource limits for a single instance